21 Jan 3 Simple Steps to Conquering Failure

 When you’re done ferreting out answers to these questions, then it’s time to commit.
 If you’re a business owner, you’d probably discover that your lack of focus and strategy is sapping your energy.
 In other words, you’re a control freak and it’s killing your productivity.
 It might make sense to delegate or outsource the activities that do not rank within your strengths and specialize in those you excel in.

 See, success is not accidental.
-Being a “jack of all trade or gonna-doer” does not translate to success either.
+Being a “jack-of-all-trades or gonna-doer” does not translate to success either.
 It makes us lousy because, as Tony Elumelu said, you can have it all but not at the same time.
+And you can’t wish yourself into success.
 Sometimes, the easiest way to make progress is by not doing more.

 Evaluate your life.